Political views of J. K. Rowling: A Letter on Justice and Open Debate

-In July 2020, Rowling signed an open letter published in Harper's Magazine titled "A Letter on Justice and Open Debate", with 150 other public figures, largely writers and academics.
-The letter states in part, "The free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted", criticises "a vogue for public shaming and ostracism" and "a blinding moral certainty", warns of fear spreading in the arts and media, and denounces President Donald Trump as "a real threat to democracy".
+In July 2020 Rowling signed an open letter published in Harper's Magazine titled "A Letter on Justice and Open Debate", with 150 other public figures, largely writers and academics.
+The letter states in part, "The free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted", criticises "a vogue for public shaming and ostracism" and "a blinding moral certainty", warns of fear spreading in the arts and media, and denounces US President Donald Trump as "a real threat to democracy".

 Objections to the letter included accusations that Rowling and the other signatories had powerful means to publish their opinions, and that it was disingenuous to attempt to silence others who might offer criticism of their views.
 Some thought that Rowling was trying to specifically suppress criticism about her statements concerning transgender topics.
 After learning who also signed the letter, Jennifer Finney Boylan expressed regret over her support, and stated she would not have signed had she known who the other signatories were.
 Several of the signers defended their letter, describing it as a stand against what they called the "forces of illiberalism".